Rocky Mountain Chain Quilt Block, Part 2

 Make 8

-The 8-at-a-time method for making our HST is exactly what we need.
+The 8-at-a-time method for making our HST is precisely what we need.

 To insure accurate units, the patches are cut oversized.
 After sewing, we trim them to perfection.